 - Barebow Limited Ages 8-11 years old: 10 Yards.
 Release aid limited to gloves, tabs, and fingers.
 No sighting devices or anchor point references (No kisser buttons) Only arrow rest is allowed on the bow.
-One nock point may be used on the bow string. - Barebow Limited Ages 12 years old and up: 20 Yards.
+One nock point may be used in the bow string. - Barebow Limited Ages 12 years old and up: 20 Yards.
 Release aid limited to gloves, tabs, and fingers.
 No sighting devices or anchor point references (No kisser buttons) Only arrow rest is allowed on the bow.
-One nock point may be used on the bow string. - Bowhunter Limited Ages 8-11 years old: 10 Yards Release aid shall be limited to gloves, tabs and fingers.
+One nock point may be used on the bow string. - 3.
+Bowhunter Limited Ages 8-11 years old: 10 Yards Release aid shall be limited to gloves, tabs and fingers.
 Sights with No magnification is allowed and stabilizers that are 12 inches or less may be used. - 4.
 Bowhunter Limited Ages 12 years old and Up: 20 Yards Release aid shall be limited to gloves, tabs and fingers.
-Sights with No magnification is allowed and stabilizers that are 12 inches or less may be used. - Freestyle Limited (Olympic Style) Ages 8-11 years old: 10 Yards: Release aid shall be limited to gloves, tabs and fingers.
+Sights with No magnification is allowed and stabilizers that are

+12 inches or less may be used.

+- Freestyle Limited (Olympic Style) Ages 8-11 years old: 10 Yards: Release aid shall be limited to gloves, tabs and fingers.
 Any sights with or without magnification and any length stabilizer may be used. - 6.
-Freestyle Limited (Olympic Style) Ages 12 years & Up: 20 Yards:

-- Release aid shall be limited to gloves, tabs and fingers.
+Freestyle Limited (Olympic Style) Ages 12 years & Up: 20 Yards: Release aid shall be limited to gloves, tabs and fingers.
 Any sights with or without magnification and any length stabilizer may be used. - 7.
 Bowhunter Freestyle Ages 8-11 years old: 10 Yards Release aids may be used.
 Sights without magnification and stabilizers that are 12 inch or less may be used as long as no part touches the body. - 8.
 Bowhunter Freestyle Ages 12 years and Up: 20 Yards Release aids may be used.
-Sights without magnification and stabilizers that are 12 inch or less may be used as long as no part touches the body. - Freestyle Unlimited 8-11 years old: 10 Yards Any release aid may be used provided it is hand operated and supports the draw weight of the bow.
+Sights without magnification and stabilizers that are 12 inch or less may be used as long as no part touches the body. - 9.
+Freestyle Unlimited 8-11 years old: 10 Yards Any release aid may be used provided it is hand operated and supports the draw weight of the bow.
 The release aid may only attach to the bowstring.
 Any type of sight may be used.
-Any stabilizer configuration (front and
+Any stabilizer configuration (front and rear) may be used as long as no part touches your body. - 10.
+Freestyle Unlimited 12 years old: 20 Yards Any release aid may be used provided it is hand operated and supports the draw weight of the bow.
+The release aid may only attach to the bowstring.
+Any type of sight may be used.
 Any stabilizer configuration (front and rear) may be used as long as no part touches your body.